WeiHungLoh/tp/docs/DeveloperGuide.md

 * <code>ExportCommand.java</code>
 * <code>ExportCommandParser.java</code>

-<code>ExportCommand</code> is a command in CareBook to export the student name, parent name, student ID, parent email, parent phone number
+<code>ExportCommandParser</code> parses the input entered by user before executing <code>ExportCommand</code> to export
-and attendance history of students.
+student name, parent name, student ID, parent email, parent phone number and attendance history of all students in <code>Model</cod>.

 This is illustrated in the activity diagram below: